 Some people who experience knee pain and who require surgical treatment may be eligible for partial knee (unicompartmental) replacement.
 Partial knee replacement surgery is reserved for those who have limited joint exposure to arthritis and involves replacing only the diseased portion, or compartment, of the knee.
 This allows the surgeon to focus on that part of the knee while leaving the healthy sections alone.
 Appropriate candidates who qualify for this type of procedure may experience various benefits versus total knee replacement surgery including a faster recovery, reduced pain and better range of motion following surgery.
 For some patients, a partial knee replacement may require additional follow-up if other parts of the knee become affected with arthritis.

-We will discuss the best options of knee replacement (partial or total) based on several different factors, including the patient's age, weight, activity level and bone quality.
+Call our Physician Referral line today at 314-205-6060 to schedule a consultation with an orthopedic specialist.
+They will discuss the best options of knee replacement (partial or total) based on several different factors, including the patient's age, weight, activity level and bone quality.
 Our team of knee experts also consists of rehabilitative therapists who work individually with you on a program that puts your life back on track.

 Signs you may need a knee replacement include: